coconutgrace/iot-board/README.md

 5) Run a second task in another terminal to compile i.a. plugins automatically on file-change

+    npm run watch

 The watch task compiles the Plugin sources and keeps test files up to date.

+Particular it monitors & transpiles the plugins in `/plugins/**/*.js` (source dev folder) to `/dist/plugins/**/*.js` (plugin load folder) when the sourcefile changes.

-See `gulpfile.js` -> `watch` task for details.
+See `gulpfile.js` -> `watch` task for more details.

-    npm run watch

 6) **Done!**

+You have succesfully installed the dashboard development toolchain.

-To get started with plugin developement follow the [Plugin Developmenet: Getting Started](https://gitlab.com/lobaro/iot-dashboard/wikis/pluginDevGettingStarted.md) guide.
-Start with step two.
+To get started with plugin developement follow the [Plugin Developmenet: Getting Started](https://gitlab.com/lobaro/iot-dashboard/wikis/pluginDevGettingStarted.md) guide starting with step two.

+To continue with plugin development later only the above steps 3 to 6 have to be performed again.

-### Install and run the Dashboard locally ###
+### OR Install and run the Dashboard locally  ###

-The fastest way to get the dashboard running on your machine.
+The fastest way to get the dashboard running on your machine (**without development tools!**).

-Install the Dashboard starter
+1) Install the Dashboard starter server

     npm install -g iot-dashboard-starter

-Start the dashboard with
+2) Start the dashboard with

     iot-dashboard